• Skip to primary navigation

 4. Take some time to learn about the beautiful world of homeschooling.

 I have probably put more effort into refining my own philosophy of teaching and learning in the last three years of homeschooling than I ever did when I was in the classroom.
-There is something about being in the thick of it with your own children day in and day out that forces you to really confront what true learning IS.
+There is something about being in the thick of it with your own children daily that forces you to really confront what true learning IS.

 There’s also something about going against the grain that makes you have to really think about it.
 No one questions your decision to send your children to school.
 In most cases, it’s just what you DO.
 But when you take the audacious step to homeschool, everyone questions it.